wardenenv/docs/configuration/phpspx.md

 ### Web

-Once an environment is started with the `WARDEN_PHP_SPX=1` flag set, all web requests will be profiled.
-To override this, you can uncheck the `Automatic start` option within the control panel.
+Once an environment is started with the `WARDEN_PHP_SPX=1` the SPX control panel will be available.

+You can start profiling requests, either by enabling the `Enabled` checkbox within the Control Panel.
+Or by setting the `SPX_ENABLED` browser cookie to a value of `1`

 ![Example Web Report generated with PHP SPX](screenshots/phpspx-web-report.png)